 In the early part of the last century, one very farsighted, industrious young man by the name of William P. Woodside, Sr. was employed as a tool room hardener at the Studebaker Corp.
 He subsequently left his job to become a tool steel salesman, which required his traveling from one steel using company to another where he would recommend the proper selection and heat treatment of the steel used in the various tools.
 Bill Woodside soon learned that all tool steel materials were secretly formulated by their manufacturers and either deviously or haphazardly hardened by the users.
 He readily came to the conclusion that unless some changes were made soon, he would be facing a hopeless task in trying to establish standards and develop reproducibility of products and procedures.
 It was obvious to him that someone should organize the steel treaters into a group of individuals who could get together from time to time to discuss their mutual problems and try to achieve some uniform and standard procedures in the heat treatment of metals.

 The entry of the U S officially into WW I in the same year created the need for a great increase in the production of planes, tanks and other armament that sorely taxed the rapidly growing metalworking industries.
 So the Society was again broadened and chapters in other cities were established.
-First Chicago, then Cleveland… and soon the membership reached 1200 people.
-Now the first obstacle of many surfaced… it was one concerning money.
+First Chicago, then Cleveland… and soon the membership reached 1,200 people.
+Now the first obstacle of many surfaced… money.
 It seems that members in Chicago and Cleveland were paying the $5.00 in dues to the Detroit Society and they didn’t like this.
-But while the war effort had kept the Society members busy, with less activity, tempers began to flare and geographical challenges emerged.
-About this time the Chicago chapter was in dire financial straights and a young, well-educated young man and self?motivated teacher in the public school system, William Hunt Eisenman was hired as a business manager to straighten out the poor financial situation and at the same time bring order out of chaos with the growing friction between the Detroit headquarters of the Society and the Chicago chapter.
+But while the war effort kept the Society members busy, with less activity, tempers began to flare and geographical challenges emerged.
+About this time the Chicago chapter was in dire financial straits and a young, well-educated man and self-motivated teacher in the public school system, William Hunt Eisenman was hired as a business manager to straighten out the poor financial situation and at the same time bring order out of chaos with the growing friction between the Detroit headquarters and the Chicago chapter.
 Soon after Eisenman was hired, the Chicago chapter changed its name to the American Steel Treaters Society and was obviously on a collision course with the Steel Treaters Research Society, the parent society in Detroit.
 Bill Eisenman was soon presenting a paper in various cities entitled “Heat Treatment: Its Past, Present and Future” and was organizing chapters around the country at a rapid pace.

-By 1919 the membership of both groups had grown to 2750 with 27 chapters and the fight between the two rival groups had spread to establishing competing chapters in various cities.
-Since this rivalry was obviously damaging to future growth of both groups, a mediator by the name of Col. Albert White urged them to negotiate their differences and unite, which they did and the representatives agreed to use part of the name of each society in the new name, which became The American Society for Steel Treating, which was incorporated in 1921.
+By 1919 the membership of both groups had grown to 2,750 with 27 chapters and the fight between the two rival groups had spread to establishing competing chapters in various cities.
+Since this rivalry was obviously damaging to future growth of both groups, a mediator by the name of Col. Albert White urged them to negotiate their differences and unite.
+Which they did and the representatives agreed to use part of the name of each society in the new name, which became The American Society for Steel Treating, incorporated in 1921.
 Both Chicago and Detroit vied for the national headquarters and Cleveland was selected as a compromise.

-While the decade of the 1920′s observed a considerable growth in the size and scope of activities of the American Society for Steel Treaters, nonetheless in the eyes of the heat treater, the society was no longer fulfilling the promises they had made to themselves regarding the scope and direction of its activities.
+While the decade of the 1920′s observed a considerable growth in the size and scope of activities for the American Society for Steel Treaters, the society was no longer fulfilling the promises they had made to themselves regarding the scope and direction of its activities.
 As so often happens with mergers of organizations, the tail was wagging the dog.
-No longer was the ASST a society for steel treating; it was in reality rapidly becoming a professional society for all metalworking.
-In the 1920′s. the owner of a heat treat plant was many things to many people.
+No longer was the ASST a society for steel treating; it was, in reality, rapidly becoming a professional society for all metalworking.
+In the 1920′s the owner of a heat treat plant was many things to many people.
 He was an owner, a business executive, a salesman, an employer, but above all a heat treater.
 As the decade was ending in 1929, this composite entrepreneur was looking to his society not only for more technological knowledge, but also for more knowledge pertaining to the survival of his business.
 The specter of economic depression was hanging over the country.

 But 1933 was also the year that the American Society for Steel Treating decided to grow still further away from the basic economic needs of the steel treaters and change its policies and name to meet the demands of becoming a professional technical society for all metalworking.
 From this time on, the ASST changed its name and became the American Society for Metals, and in 1933, with their lack of emphasis on the business of heat treating, the Metal Treating Institute was formed.